 "Zigzag."
 He has a huge mane of frizzy, wild, blonde hair and large blue eyes.

 Mr. Pendaski pointed at the cleanest looking cot and told me it would be mine.
-Zigzag mentioned how he was glad Daniel was gone.
-I assumed that no one liked him, seeing as he didn't have a nickname by the time he left.
-Mr. P leads me to an empty crate stacked on top another and shoves my bag inside it.
-He tells me what time I'll be waking up tommorrow-5:30 in the freaking morning.
+Mr. P leads me to empty crates stacked on top another and shoves my bag inside the empty one.
+He tells me what time I'll be waking up tomorrow: 5:30 in the damn morning.
 Great.
 He leaves after telling me dinner will be soon.

 "So-Alan, what'd you get busted for?"
 Barf Bag asks.

 "A few things."
 I keep my voice low and husky.
 "Trespassing, weed, booze, you know."

 "Sucks that you got caught."
 Haystack laughs.